Fear of Traveling alone: What’s It Like to Travel Solo?

 Yes, boredom can kick in.
 I find that after 3 months I hit a wall.
 I’m fed up with traveling, tired of small talk, all the temples look the same, and everything gets repetitive.

-I like to stop and gather my thoughts.
+I like to stop and gather my own thoughts.
 I want to see the same faces every day for a while and get to know people on a less superficial level.
 My motivation will return in a week or two.
 Traveling is very tiring.

 I find that having an objective or project helps me to focus and alleviate boredom.
 I used to take a sketchbook on every trip.
 These days I have a laptop and I write.
 I will develop drawing ideas, take photos, and make plans.

-When I’m really bored I’ll watch a movie or catch up with news from home.
+When I’m really bored I’ll watch a movie or catch up with the news from home.
 This is one area of the traveling life that has really changed.
 Now you have entertainment on-demand in most places and it is very comforting.

 That all seems like a very long time ago now.